Seatis/my-teaching-materials/team-project/tribes-of-lagopus/tribes_models.md

 }
 ```
 - id: unique identifier of the user
-- username: name of the user
+- username: unique name of the user
 - kingdomId: the id of the user's `Kingdom`.
 One user can have only one Kingdom.
 - avatar: URL of the user's uploaded avatar image.
 Can be null if it's not uploaded yet.
 - points: the user's sum game points (default 0)